Areas we cover and why

 DSG transmission oil and filter change

 If your Volkswagen is fitted with a DSG transmission, your DSG transmission oil and filter will need to be changed around every 40,000 miles that you drive.
 As it’s such a sophisticated piece of engineering in question here, it needs regular oil changes, as the smooth two-clutch system is computer-controlled and has very fine engineering tolerances.

 If your DSG oil isn’t changed, the oil will become dirty and this can damage other parts, affect your Volkswagen’s performance, even causing the gearbox to overheat or the clutches to burn out, which will lead to poor gear selection, loss of power and transmission failure.

-At Johnson Volkswagen in Bullring Birmingham, Birmingham, Solihull, Sutton Coldfield, Tamworth, Liverpool, Warrington, Stoke and Stafford, we can take care of your DSG oil and filter change – we start by checking the gearbox for leaks and then we drain it and replace the oil filter depending on which Volkswagen you drive, then refill it with high-quality, Volkswagen-approved oil.
+At Johnson Volkswagen in Birmingham, Liverpool, Redditch, Solihull, Stafford, Stoke, Stourbridge, Sutton Coldfield, Tamworth, Warrington & Wolverhampton, we can take care of your DSG oil and filter change – we start by checking the gearbox for leaks and then we drain it and replace the oil filter depending on which Volkswagen you drive, then refill it with high-quality, Volkswagen-approved oil.